lukasz-lobocki/termos/README.md

       --cc string           command color hex (default "#16AF1B")
 ```
 Specific features:
-- Julia fonts are built-in to secure broad coverage of international glyphs.
+- Embedded *ZedMono Nerd Font*.
+Providing broad range of glyphs and icons.
-- Control over colors rendered via flags.
+- Flags allow control over colors rendered.
-- Reporting back the number of columns actually used by the shot.
+- Reports back the number of columns actually used by the shot.

 ```text
 ╭info
 ╰Number of columns used: 62.
 Use '--columns' flag to impose it.
 ```

 ## Usage